crypto101/book/public-key-encryption.rst

 ~~~

 As we already mentioned, RSA is one of the first practical
-public-key encryption schemes.
+:term:`public-key encryption` schemes.
 It remains the most common one to this
 day.

 Encryption and decryption